jaimeyzzz/impala_horovod_gym/README.md

 Note: the original IMPALA code is written in python 2.x, so we recommend you make a virtual environment of python 2.x and pip install the above packages.
+Also, you can simply do everything in docker, see description [here](docker/README.md)

 ## Running the Code for Training
 We offer a couple of ways to run the training code, as described below.